MrMicrowaveOven/AlgorithmsCurriculum/mass-applying/job-boards.md

 ##Marketplaces
 Fill these out once and check them every now and then.
 Reuse the same text as for your LinkedIn summary.
-Hired.com vets you with 90 minute a coding challenge, the problems are quite difficult but its worth trying anyway.
+Hired.com vets you with a 90 minute coding challenge.
+The coding challenege is tough so take a couple [HackerRank][hackerrank] tests to prepare.
   * [AngelList][angellist]*
   * [Enginapp][enginapp]
   * [Hired.com][hired]